One of the over-arching goals I have for my life is that of simplicity.

 Yes, sometimes a simple life still requires busyness, hustle, chaos, and mess.

 The trick is finding the right balance of SOME busyness in order to achieve MOSTLY simple.

 Here are a few examples from my own life:

 There are many nights when I stay up too late wrapping up a project, cleaning the kitchen, packing lunches and backpacks, emptying out my email inbox, and preparing breakfast and snacks for the next day.

 Yes, I would much rather be sleeping.
 Yes, it’s busyness and hustle.
-BUT, a short period of busyness at night drastically simplifies our entire morning — which ultimately leads to a happier, more peaceful, more productive day (so it’s totally worth it!)
+BUT, a short period of busyness at night (20-30 minutes) drastically simplifies our entire morning — which ultimately leads to a happier, more peaceful, more productive day for our entire family the next day.

 Nesting = Simpler Life After Baby

 For me, the weeks leading up to the birth of a new baby are always very busy.
 I work hard and spend countless hours cleaning, organizing, cooking, baking, gardening, writing blog posts, etc. to get my home, business, and life in order BEFORE the baby arrives.

 It is a lot of extra busyness, BUT it allows me to rest, relax, and enjoy simpler days at home with the new baby after he or she arrives.

 This was extra sweet with James’ birth because he was born in the summer when Dave was home all day.
 And in fact, Dave’s family had a scheduled family vacation the week after James was born.
 Initially, we were all planning to go with a 2-3 week old baby, but then James was born 2 weeks late — literally 4 days before the vacation — so Dave took Nora and Simon while I stayed home with James.
 It was one of the most restful and relaxing weeks I’ve had in a really long time, and it was only possible because of all the extra work I did before he was born.